Paul Goldschmidt Player Props: Cardinals vs. Brewers

-After going 0-for-3 in his last game, Paul Goldschmidt and the St. Louis Cardinals face the Milwaukee Brewers (who will hand the ball to Eric Lauer) at 7:10 PM ET on Saturday.
+On Sunday, Paul Goldschmidt (on the back of going 1-for-5 with a double) and the St. Louis Cardinals play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Brewers.
+He had a one-hit performance in his previous game (1-for-5) against the Brewers.

 Paul Goldschmidt Game Info & Props vs. the Brewers